-$P{baseline}$ is the current power baseline (the setpoint or the calculated power without frequency control) and $C{FCR-X}$ is the steady state response of the reserve calculated by the provider's steady state response calculation method, scaled with the capacity reduction factor (if any), see Eq.
+$C{FRR+FFR}$ is the sold capacity of FRR and FFR in the relevant direction and C{FCR-X} is the capacity of the reserve, i.e. the steady state response of the reserve at full activation scaled with the capacity reduction factor (if any), see Eq.
 3 and Eq.
 5.